 The Nectar has a very affordable price-point for a memory foam mattress.
 On top of this, Nectar offers a 365-night sleep trial – one of the longest trials available from a major mattress brand – and a lifetime warranty for added peace of mind.
 Shipping is free for all customers in the contiguous U.S.

 The WinkBed is a hybrid mattress available in four firmness levels.
-These include medium soft, medium firm, and firm for the standard WinkBed, which is constructed with gel-infused polyfoam and pocketed microcoils over a support core of pocketed coils.
+These include medium soft (4), medium firm (6), and firm (7) for the standard WinkBed, which is constructed with gel-infused polyfoam and pocketed microcoils over a support core of pocketed coils.
 The polyfoam comfort layer may conform closely, moderately, or barely at all, depending on the selected firmness.
 This material is also somewhat responsive, so you’ll experience contouring without the deep sink of memory foam.
 The minicoils reinforce the comfort layer quite well and promote added airflow near the surface.

-The WinkBed’s prices are a bit high for shoppers on a tight budget, but the mattress offers exceptional support – particularly if you weigh more than 230 pounds.
+The WinkBed’s prices are a bit high for shoppers on a tight budget, but the mattress offers exceptional support.
 All orders qualify for free shipping.
 The WinkBed and WinkBed Plus are both covered under 120-night sleep trials and lifetime warranties.

 Next up is the Layla, a memory foam mattress with a flippable design.
 Both sides of the mattress are constructed with memory foam comfort layers.
 One surface offers a medium soft feel and conforms rather closely, making it ideal for many side sleepers and people who weigh less than 130 pounds.
 The opposite side has a firm feel.
 You’ll feel very moderate conforming and much stronger support on this surface, resulting in even contouring and minimal sinkage for back and stomach sleepers who weigh at least 130 pounds.
 The shared support core is made of high-density polyfoam.
 The mattress is rather lightweight, so flipping it over shouldn’t take too much effort.